MatthewKonobri/Godot_Tile_to_Gridmap/README.md

 # Tile to Gridmap for Godot 4.4

 **1.1 Update changes the way tiles are placed in the world, no longer relying on Godot's built in autotiling.
 This makes setting up the tile sets more streamlined and easier to work with.
-Also less tiles are needed for a full terrian set.**
+Also less tiles are needed for a full terrian set.
+1.1 also adds some Procedural Generation systems.**

-Dual grid system based off of this video by jess::codes https://www.youtube.com/watch?v=jEWFSv3ivTg
+Dual grid tile placement system based off of this video by jess::codes https://www.youtube.com/watch?v=jEWFSv3ivTg

 See the changes in the Tileset Setup Section Below: